 Whistleblower Protection Policy

-This policy applies to all Foundation employees, board members, committee members, consultants, and volunteers.
+This policy applies to all foundation employees, board members, committee members, consultants, and volunteers.
 The San Francisco Foundation is committed to providing a workplace conducive to open discussion of its business practices.
-Accordingly, when you have a reason to believe that the Foundation is violating a state or federal statute, or violating or not complying with a state or federal rule or regulation, you are encouraged to report your concerns to the CEO or any member of the Senior Management Team.
+Accordingly, when you have a reason to believe that the foundation is violating a state or federal statute, or violating or not complying with a state or federal rule or regulation, you are encouraged to report your concerns to the CEO or any member of the Senior Management Team.
 If you feel that senior staff has not addressed your concerns, then you are encouraged to report your concerns to the Chair or Vice Chair of the Board of Trustees or the Chair of the Audit Committee, in any manner that is convenient for you.
 The Trustees’ names and contact information can be obtained through the Executive Assistant to the CEO.
 The aforementioned Trustees may also be reached anonymously through Yahoo.com.
 To ensure anonymity using Yahoo.com you must follow the instructions below:

-- Log on to Yahoo.com
+- Go to Yahoo.com

 - Click on Yahoo Mail

 - Select Mail and Compose to start a new message

 - Click TO in the address field and a list of trustees will be offered.
 Select the trustee(s) you wish to email and click “done.”

 - After you have completed your message hit Send.

 Moreover, it is the foundation’s policy to protect you from unlawful retaliation or discrimination by anyone affiliated with the Foundation as a result of your notifying either the foundation or an appropriate government or law enforcement agency when you have reason to believe that the foundation’s actions violate the law.